apache/druid/docs/operations/clean-metadata-store.md

 Kill tasks use the following configuration:
 - `druid.coordinator.kill.on`: When `True`, enables the Coordinator to submit kill task for unused segments which deletes them completely from metadata store and from deep storage.
 Only applies dataSources according to allowed datasources or all datasources.
 - `druid.coordinator.kill.period`: Defines the frequency in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) for the cleanup job to check for and delete eligible segments.
+Defaults to `P1D`.
 Must be greater than `druid.coordinator.period.indexingPeriod`.
 - `druid.coordinator.kill.durationToRetain`: Defines the retention period in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) after creation that segments become eligible for deletion.
 - `druid.coordinator.kill.maxSegments`: Defines the maximum number of segments to delete per kill task.
 >The kill task is the only configuration in this topic that affects actual data in deep storage and not simply metadata or logs.